Most Valuable Promotions

-Most Valuable Promotions (MVP) is a boxing promotion company, established in 2021 by American professional boxer and influencer Jake Paul and his adviser Nakisa Bidarian.
-They primarily focus on boxing events and athlete management and are most famous for co-promoting the Amanda Serrano vs. Katie Taylor trilogy through a partnership with Matchroom Boxing, as well as hosting the Jake Paul vs. Mike Tyson bout individually.
+Most Valuable Promotions (MVP) is a boxing and mixed martial arts (MMA) promotion company, established in 2021 by American boxer and influencer Jake Paul and his adviser Nakisa Bidarian.
+They primarily focus on boxing events and athlete management and are most famous for co-promoting the Amanda Serrano vs. Katie Taylor trilogy in partnership with Matchroom Boxing, as well as hosting the Jake Paul vs. Mike Tyson bout individually.

-MVP garnered international reporting for co-promoting the "historic" Katie Taylor vs. Amanda Serrano fight which was held in 2022, and that was the first women's boxing match to headline Madison Square Garden.
+MVP garnered international reporting for co-promoting the historic Katie Taylor vs. Amanda Serrano fight which was held in 2022, and that was the first women's boxing match to headline Madison Square Garden.
 DAZN and Reuters would go on to describe it as the 'biggest women's fight of all time'.
 The fight won the Sports Illustrated's Fight of the Year and The Ring magazine Event of the Year awards.